In search of an interaction in the dark sector through Gaussian Process and ANN approaches: Introduction

 The Gaussian process (GP) is a generalization of Gaussian distributions to function space \cite{Seikel:2012uu}.
 It is a Bayesian approach describing a distribution over functions and it is a completely non-parametric in the sense that it does not assume any model or parametrization.
-In cosmology GP has been extensively used over the years, such as the reconstruction of the DE equation of state (EoS) \cite{Seikel:2012uu,Seikel:2012cs,Yahya:2013xma}, reconstructing the expansion history of the universe \cite{Li:2015nta}, investigating the curvature of the universe \cite{Cai:2015pia,Cai:2016vmn,Wei:2016xti,Yu:2017iju,Wang:2017lri,Mukherjee:2022ujw}, estimating the Hubble constant \cite{Busti:2014dua,Gomez-Valent:2018hwc}, reconstructing the cosmic growth and matter perturbations \cite{Shafieloo:2012ms,Gonzalez:2017fra}, examining the distance duality relation \cite{Santos-da-Costa:2015kmv,Li:2017zrx,Mukherjee:2021kcu}, reconstructing the interaction in the dark sector \cite{Yang:2015tzc,Cai:2017yww,Aljaf:2020eqh,Mukherjee:2021ggf,Bonilla:2021dql,Escamilla:2023shf}.
+In cosmology GP has been extensively used over the years, such as the reconstruction of the DE equation of state (EoS) \cite{Seikel:2012uu,Seikel:2012cs,Yahya:2013xma}, reconstructing the expansion history of the universe \cite{Li:2015nta}, investigating the curvature of the universe \cite{Cai:2015pia,Cai:2016vmn,Wei:2016xti,Yu:2017iju,Wang:2017lri,Mukherjee:2022ujw}, estimating the Hubble constant \cite{Busti:2014dua,Gomez-Valent:2018hwc}, reconstructing the cosmic growth and matter perturbations \cite{Shafieloo:2012ms,Gonzalez:2017fra}, examining the distance duality relation \cite{Santos-da-Costa:2015kmv,Li:2017zrx,Mukherjee:2021kcu}, reconstructing quintom DE and modified gravity~\cite{Yang:2024kdo,Yang:2025kgc,Yang:2025mws}, and reconstructing the interaction in the dark sector \cite{Yang:2015tzc,Cai:2017yww,Aljaf:2020eqh,Mukherjee:2021ggf,Bonilla:2021dql,Escamilla:2023shf}.

 On the other hand, Artificial Neural Network (ANN) is a machine learning approach which has caught significant attention in cosmology.
 The use of ANN in order to reconstruct the cosmological parameters as well as to understand the expansion history of the universe has been accelerated in recent times, see for instance \cite{Wang:2019vxv,Wang:2020dbt,Wang:2020hmn,Dialektopoulos:2021wde,Wang:2022qta,Wang:2023vej,Qi:2023oxv,Giare:2024syw}.
 This machine learning approach has also been used to reconstruct various modified gravity theories~\cite{Mukherjee:2022yyq,Dialektopoulos:2023jam}.
 According to the existing records in the literature, a large number of papers have been written so far \cite{Kim:2014nba,Cheng:2018nhz,Cheng:2020gec, Choudhury:2019vat,Choudhury:2020azd,Zhang:2022caa,Pal:2022hpi,Sikder:2022hzk,Gomez-Vargas:2021zyl, Ran:2023jmh,Liu:2024gne,Fortunato:2024hfm, Qi:2024acx} which clearly indicates its emergence in the field of cosmology and astrophysics.